sandbox-bio/sandbox.bio/src/content/datepro-07-text-processing/steps/Step02.md

 ####### Multiple and compulsory

 To make the preceding item compulsory and able to repeat it multiple times, we may replace the asterisk by the plus character (`+`).
-For example, the fol- lowing pattern will find all the acronyms starting with MH followed by at least one alphabetic letter or numeric digit:
+For example, the following pattern will find all the acronyms starting with MH followed by at least one alphabetic letter or numeric digit:

 <Execute command="grep -o -w -E 'MH[A-Z0-9]+' chebi_27732.txt | sort -u" />